sebakremis/TradeSentinel/README.md

 ## 📌 Overview
 `TradeSentinel` is a Python-powered stock screener, providing portfolio simulations for insights into PnL, exposure, and risk metrics.

-This project was created as part of my practice for the **Master in Data Science, Big Data & Business Analytics at Universidad Complutense de Madrid**.
+This project was created as part of my practice for the **Master in Data Science, Big Data & Business Analytics** at Universidad Complutense de Madrid.
 It also arises from a personal need to build my own **advanced stock screener**, since I was not fully satisfied with the existing tools available in the market.

 ## 📌 Disclaimer